julbrs/sidoine-astro/src/content/blog/2022-11-next-auth-vs-sst-auth.md

 Nowadays, authentification is not only email-password credentials.
 It's more **social logins** like Google, Facebook, or GitHub.
 It's more secure for the application developer (no more password to store!) and for the application end-user (no new password to remember!).
 Let's check what is supported by our two choices.

 First, **SST Auth** is supporting out of the box today (November 2022) [seven adapters](https://docs.sst.dev/auth#adapters): Google, GitHub, Twitch, Facebook, Magic Link, OAuth, and OIDC.
 The last two are generic adapters that can be used for any application which is supporting [OAuth2](https://oauth.net/2/) or [OIDC](https://openid.net/connect/).
 Finally, there is an option to build a [Custom Adapter](https://docs.sst.dev/auth#custom-adapters) if nothing fit your needs.
-For example in this [[OAuth with Serverless using SST|last article]], I have built a custom adapter to support **SmugMug**, which is relying on the **OAuth 1.0a** protocol.
+For example in this [last article](/oauth-with-serverless-using-sst), I have built a custom adapter to support **SmugMug**, which is relying on the **OAuth 1.0a** protocol.

 **NextAuth.js** is supporting out the box more than [20 providers](https://next-auth.js.org/providers/): the classic ones like Google, Facebook, and GitHub are here, but there are more options compared to SST Auth.
 Additionally, there is also an [email](https://next-auth.js.org/configuration/providers/email) provider (can be compared to the _Magic Link_ one on SST Auth) or a [custom provider](https://next-auth.js.org/configuration/providers/oauth#using-a-custom-provider).
 Finally, the [Credentials](https://next-auth.js.org/configuration/providers/credentials) provider is an ideal solution if you need to login via username password, or other arbitrary credentials (YubiKey for example).